Ariannatopbjerg/project_one/README.md

 **X**: Jen

+### Communication protocols
+We are using Slack, Google meet, and office hours.

 ## Selected topic
 We will be observing wildfires across the United States to see which parts of the United States has the highest frequency of fires.